 Week 1: “Lion and Hare and a Well.”
 The fable is a traditional Aesop tale.
 I’ve shortened it a bit from previous tellings.
 Do the powerful have the right to oppress?
 Let’s let the victims become the victors.
 Launching a new and faster podcast over on Anchor for as long as I can keep up with it.
 4:15 second listen.

 Week 2: “The Hare and His Ears” by Aesop.
 The powerful should ban those who are different?
 Maybe everyone will leave.
 3:16 run time.

 Week 3: “The Miser and His Gold” by Aesop.
 Go ahead, collect wealth only to stare at it.
 Or maybe not.
 3:30 Run Time.

 Week 4: “The Lion’s Share” by Aesop.
-When the powerful hunt with the lesser, who do you think gets the the spoils?
+When the powerful hunt with the lesser, who do you think gets the spoils?

 Week 5: “The Fox and the Hedgehog.”
 Who has the most tricks?
 Who has the one best trick?
 An Aesopian Grimm tale by way of Romania or the like.

 Week 6: “The Lion and His Bad Breath.”
 Does power require good news, delivered twice a day?
-The questions of speaking truth-to-power is an old theme.
+The question of speaking truth-to-power is an old theme.
 Also known as ” The Lion and his Councilors.”